-Objective To define a standard set of outcomes and the most appropriate instruments to measure them for managing newly diagnosed patients with multiple myeloma (MM).
-Methods A literature review and five discussion groups facilitated the design of two-round Delphi questionnaire.
-Delphi panellists (haematologists, hospital pharmacists and patients) were identified by the scientific committee, the Spanish Program of Haematology Treatments Foundation, the Spanish Society of Hospital Pharmacies and the Spanish Community of Patients with MM.
-Panellist's perception about outcomes' suitability and feasibility of use was assessed on a seven-point Likert scale.
+Objective: To define a Standard Set of outcomes and the most appropriate instruments to measure them for managing newly diagnosed multiple myeloma (MM) patients.
+Methods: A literature review and five discussion groups facilitated the design of 2round Delphi questionnaire.
+Delphi panellist (haematologists, hospital pharmacists and patients) were identified by the Scientific Committee, the Spanish Program of Haematology Treatments Foundation, the Spanish Society of Hospital Pharmacies and the Spanish Community of MM Patients.
+Panellist's perception about outcomes' suitability and feasibility of use were assessed on a 7-point Likert scale.
 Consensus was reached when at least 75% of the respondents reached agreement or disagreement.
-A scientific committee led the project.
-Results Fifty-one and 45 panellists participated in the first and second Delphi rounds, respectively.
+A Scientific Committee led the project.
+Results: Fifty-one and forty-five panellists participated in the first and second Delphi-round, respectively.
 Consensus was reached to use overall survival, progression-free survival, minimal residual disease and treatment response to assess survival and disease control.
-Panellists agreed to measure health-related quality of life, pain, performance status, fatigue, psychosocial status, symptoms, self-perception on body image, sexuality and preferences/satisfaction.
-However, panellist did not reach consensus about the feasibility of assessing in routine practice psychosocial status, symptoms, self-perception on body image and sexuality.
-Consensus was reached to collect patient-reported outcomes through the European Organisation for the Research and Treatment of Cancer (EORTC) Quality of Life Questionnaire (QLQ) Core questionnaire 30 (C30), three items from EORTC-QLQ-Multiple Myeloma (MY20) and EORTC-QLQ-Breast Cancer (BR23), pain Visual Analogue Scale, Morisky-Green and ad hoc questions about patients' preferences/satisfaction.
-Conclusions A consensual standard set of outcomes for managing newly diagnosed patients with MM has been defined.
+Panellists agreed to measure health-related quality of life, pain, performance status, fatigue, psychosocial status, symptoms, self-perception on body image, sexuality, and preferences/satisfaction.
+However, panellist did not reached consensus about the feasibility of assessing in routine practice psychosocial status, symptoms, self-perception on body image and sexuality.
+Consensus was reached to collect PROs through the EORTC-QLQ-C30 questionnaire, three items from EORTC-QLQ-MY20 and EORTC-QLQ-BR23, pain visual analogue scale, Morisky-Green and ad-hoc questions about patients' preferences/satisfaction.
+Conclusions: A consensual Standard Set of outcomes for managing newly diagnosed MM patients has been defined.
 The feasibility of its implementation in routine practice will be assessed in a future pilot study.